-We have a legal duty to issue official addresses in our District, including registering new developments and approving changes to existing addresses.
-This duty applies to both residential and commercial properties.
+We issue addresses in our District, including registering new developments and approving changes to existing addresses.

-For all new addresses, or changes to addresses, we consult the Royal Mail to make sure the proposals are also acceptable to them.
+We consult Royal Mail on all new addresses or changes to existing addresses to make sure the proposals are acceptable to them.

 Information for developers

-We will send you official confirmation in writing of the new address.
-Please make sure you keep the confirmation in a safe place as it is your only official documentation of the change.
+We will send you confirmation in writing of the new address.
+Please make sure you keep the confirmation in a safe place, as it is your only official documentation of the change.